Visitor's visa

 The processing time for applications is normally up to 15 calendar days after the embassy or consulate has received the application.
 In some cases, applications are sent to the Directorate of Immigration (UDI), and the processing time in these cases may be up to 45 calendar days.

-Please note that the 15 days processing time will only start on the date the Embassy in Nairobi receives the paper application from VFS.
+Please note that the processing time will only start on the date the embassy in Nairobi receives the paper application from VFS.
 You should therefore apply in good time before your planned travel.

 Please also note that incomplete applications will delay the processing time.

-The Norwegian Embassy in Nairobi cannot guarantee that applications submitted at short notice will be processed on time (i.e. less than 15 days).
+The Norwegian embassy in Nairobi cannot guarantee that applications submitted at short notice will be processed on time.

 The result of your application

-The result can be picked up at VFS Global’s visa application centre where the application was submitted, or it can be delivered by courier service (extra charge) from VFS.
+The applicant's passport can be picked up at VFS’s visa application center where the application was submitted, or can be delivered by a courier service, if the applicant has opted for this alternative.

 Please note that your stay in the Schengen area cannot exceed the number of days in the "duration of stay" field in the visa sticker.
 However, when we issue a Schengen visa, we will add 15 days to the validity of the visa to allow you some flexibility regarding when to enter and exit the Schengen area, but the total number of days you are allowed to stay in the Schengen area remains the same.

-Click here for more information about the appeal process and processing times.
+More information about the appeal process and processing times can be found on the UDI website.

 On arrival